sonicfind/Gitaroo-Man-File-Reader/README.md

 ## Usage
 Either simply open the application and follow the instructions to go through single files one-by-one or click and drag multiple files onto the .exe to process them all at once (does not support dragging a folder at this time).
-Users can choose whatever supported features they want to apply through specialized dlls.
-Simply plop in the proper dlls into their respective locations and load GMFR.
-Doing this allows for customization, so that a user only has what they need.

 ## Filetype(s) Currently Supported
 ### CHC